MercerK/SuperGoatLandWiki/docs/servers/survival.md

 - **Note**: Recipe is waiting on plugin update

+# Prevent-Mine Command

+With 1.17, they introduced Budding Amethyst.
+These blocks cannot be silk touched and you can accidentally destroy them, which feels bad.
+However, using `/prevent-mine BUDDING_AMETHYST`, you can prevent yourself from mining those blocks for the next 5 minutes.
+This can be used for all sorts of blocks.

 # PvP Mechanic

 We are a PvE first server, with PvP on a consent basis.
 However, we know players do enjoy the regular PvP as well as